Maker Breaker on Digraphs: Hamiltonicity

 Our analysis assumes that $\a$ is sufficiently small and $\th$ is sufficiently large, given $\a$, $\th>10/\a^2$ will suffice.
 Note that we require $2\th\b\leq\a$ so that $2K\b n/\log n\leq\a n$ in order not to violate \M's choices.
 We also need $\th<\frac{\a-\b}{\b}$, which is required by Theorem \ref{th1a}.
 This makes $\b$ small compared to $\a$.

 We will follow an approach similar to that of Angluin and Valiant \cite{AV}.
 We choose an arbitrary vertex denoted $s_P$ to start and at any point during the execution of the algorithm we have (i) a path $P$ that begins at $s_P$ and ends at some vertex $f_P$, (ii) a cycle $C$ disjoint from $P$ and (iii) a set $U=[n]\setminus (V(P)\cup V(C))$.
 We let $P[a,b]$ denote the sub-path of $P$ that goes from $a$ to $b$.
-At certain points $P,C$ may be empty and we denote this by $\La$.
-We will assume that $OUT(v)$ is kept as a randomly ordered list and that there is a pointer $out(v)$ to vertices in the lists.
-These are updated to the next vertex, after a selection is made from $OUT(v)$.
-Initially, $out(v)$ points to the first vertex in each list.
-The choices of vertices in the OUT sets are only exposed as necessary.
-This is usually referred to as {\em deferred decisions}.
-Imagine then that the $OUT(v)$ are ordered lists of boxes, each containing a random integer (from some large set).
+At certain points one of $P$ or $C$ may be empty and we denote this by $\La$.